hazelcast/hazelcast/hazelcast-documentation/src/Topic.md

 ## Topic

 Hazelcast provides distribution mechanism for publishing messages that are delivered to multiple subscribers which is also known as *publish/subscribe (pub/sub)* messaging model.
 Publishing and subscribing operations are cluster wide.
-When a member subscribes for a topic, it is actually registering for messages published by any member in the cluster, including the new members joined after you added the listener.
+When a member subscribes for a topic, it is actually registering for messages published by any member in the cluster, including the new members joined after you add the listener.

 ### Sample Topic Code